Hexahedron

 | Paolo

-Soleri as a life lived and as an architect
+Soleri as a life lived, and as an architect,

 a future sustainable

-in an ecological context and offered fundamental
+in an ecological context and offering a fundamentally

 his vision.
 He has employed prototyping